 This is a moving memorial that honors the 3500 Budapest’s Jewish residents who were assassinated during WWII by the Arrow Cross militiamen.
-The victims were taken to the banks of the Danube, forced to take off their shoes and shot into the river.
+The victims were taken to the banks of the Danube, forced to take off their shoes, and shot into the river.

 The monument consists of a plaque and 60 pairs of bronze shoe statues.

 Despite the somber environment of the memorial, it is an interesting place to see and reflect on its historical significance.
-Plus, the view from here with the Chain Bridge and the Buda Castle on the other side are fascinating.
+Plus, the view from here with the Chain Bridge and the Buda Castle on the other side is fascinating.

+Probably one of our favorite things to do in Budapest for a first-time visit.
 Named after the group of fishermen who defended the walls of the city during the Middle Age, this place is one of the best viewpoints and top attractions of Budapest.

 The place has seven towers, as in the seven Magyar tribes that founded Hungary in AD 895.
-You can enter these towers for free, except one upper tower with a small fee.
+You can enter these towers for free, except for one upper tower with a small fee.

 You can spend walking around the area for a while, it is stunning from everywhere you look.
-There also several restaurants right in the fortress-like bastion and next to it.
+There are also several restaurants right in the fortress-like bastion and next to it.
 The prices in many of them are surprisingly cheap and the views unbeatable.

 Right in front of the Fisherman’s Bastion is this unique church with Neo-gothic style architecture.
-The history of the Matthias Church and its multiple reformations serve as a symbol of the many cultures and empires it has witnessed.
+The history of the Matthias Church and its multiple reformations serves as a symbol of the many cultures and empires it has witnessed.